 Visas and bureaucracy may complicate things a little bit, but this will rarely prevent you from going altogether, and there are fewer excuses than ever for not making a trip to that place you’ve always wanted to visit, or simply sticking a pin in a map.
 If you’re reading this, chances are you have a useful passport to travel on, and it’s worth remembering that this makes you far more mobile and unrestrained a traveller than the majority of Earth’s population, and that any additional paperwork is a relative doddle by comparison.

-Amaya is a good example of what’s possible – with her husband Eric, she is midway through a mission to cycle every country in the world.
-At the time of writing, they’ve just passed the 100 countries mark.
+Amaya is a good example of what’s possible – she is midway through a mission to cycle every country in the world.
 “Sounds daunting,” she says, “but little by little, I’m confident we’ll realise this dream.”

 Inspiration can also be found in the story of Jumber Ledzhava, a man who, aged 52, set off to cycle every nation on Earth, and visit every capital city.
 He spent 12 years achieving this dream, mostly alone, ticking off all but five of the more than 200 countries in existence at the time and setting a new record for the world’s longest continuous bicycle journey, with over a quarter of a million kilometres of pedalling beneath his wheels.